-- Agency does not meet HUD's eligibility criteria. - Agency does not demonstrate adequate capacity to carry out grant. - Application proposes ineligible costs or activities. - o Application proposes to serve ineligible populations. - Application does not show required match or insufficient commitments for leveraging. - o Compliance or performance issues on current projects. - Project does not demonstrate adequate impact or cost effectiveness. - o Project does not meet key federal requirements. - New proposals must be located within Georgia's 152 county Balance of State Continuum of Care jurisdiction.
+- Agency does not meet HUD's eligibility criteria. - Agency does not demonstrate adequate capacity to carry out grant. - Application proposes ineligible costs or activities. - Application proposes to serve ineligible populations. - o Application does not show required match or insufficient commitments for leveraging. - Proposed project does not have a specific plan to coordinate and integrate with other mainstream health, social, and employment programs to ensure that program participants are assisted to obtain benefits from the mainstream programs for which they may be eligible (e.g., Medicare, Medicaid, SSI, Food Stamps, local Workforce office, early childhood education). - o Compliance or performance issues on current projects. - o Project does not demonstrate adequate impact or cost effectiveness. - o Project does not meet key federal requirements. - New proposals must be located within Georgia's 152 county Balance of State Continuum of Care jurisdiction.
 Applications proposing projects in the following jurisdictions are not eligible to be submitted under the BoS CoC application: Atlanta, Fulton County, DeKalb County, Cobb County, Columbus-Muscogee County, Augusta-Richmond County, Athens-Clarke County, Savannah, and Chatham County.
-To submit an application in one of the listed jurisdictions, you should contact the appropriate CoC jurisdiction for information. - Agency submits an incomplete application, which includes not submitting the necessary documents listed above, or certifications/documentation as required in the HUD application.

-Agency does not utilize, or commit to utilize, ClientTrack HMIS (or an approved family violence HMIS alternative) to capture client-level data on all clients in the project.
+To submit an application in one of the listed jurisdictions, you should contact the appropriate CoC jurisdiction for information. - Agency submits an incomplete application, which includes not submitting the necessary documents listed above, or certifications/documentation as required in the HUD application. - Agency does not utilize, or commit to utilize, ClientTrack HMIS (or a comparable family violence HMIS alternative) to capture client-level data on all clients in the project. - Agency does not follow, or commit to follow, the Balance of State CoC's Coordinated Entry System policy and process. - Project does not demonstrate compliance with the Fair Housing Act and 24 CFR 5.105(A)(2) Equal Access to HUD.